yalmip/yalmip.github.io/yalmip/tutorials/basics.md

 end
 ````

-By using vector dimensions in [[Commands.sdpvar | sdpvar]], the same cell array can be setup as follows
+By using vector dimensions in [sdpvar](/commands/sdpvar), the same cell array can be setup as follows

 ````matlab
 X = sdpvar([2 2 2 2 2],[3 3 3 3 3]);